changyujiang/Algorithms/readMe.md

 ### [Add two numbers](https://leetcode.com/problems/add-two-numbers/description/)
 - [solution](leetcode/AddTwoNumbers.java)
-- sentinel; two pointers are maintained for the output list, one is the head, the other is the tail.
+- sentinel; two pointers are maintained for the output list, one is the head, the other is the tail(curr, continously updated).